Records & Information Management (RIM)

 For all requests pertaining to student records, please see the SCSU Registrar's Office website or contact the Registrar's Office at 203-392-5301.

 RIM Contact Info:

-Records & Information Management (RIM) is responsible for safeguarding the University's official records and informational assets by guiding the management, access, retention, storage, protection, and disposition of those assets.
+Records & Information Management (RIM) is responsible for safeguarding the University's official records and informational assets--both paper and electronic--by guiding the management, access, retention, storage, protection, and disposition of those assets.

 The RIM office also provides training and operational assistance for all divisions and departments concerning their records retention and secure information management practices.

-The mission of Records and Information Management is to develop and implement a university-wide, comprehensive, integrated, systematic Records and Information Management Program designed to comply with the State of Connecticut's Office of the Public Records Administrator's Record Retention Policies and Procedures; to safeguard the University's official records and informational assets by guiding the management, access, retention, storage, protection, and disposition of those assets; and to provide consultative and operational assistance for all divisions and departments concerning their records retention and secure information management practices.
+The mission of Records and Information Management is to develop, implement, and manage a university-wide, comprehensive, integrated, systematic Records and Information Management Program designed to comply with the State of Connecticut's Office of the Public Records Administrator's Records Management Policies and Procedures; to safeguard the University's official records and informational assets--both paper and electronic--by guiding the management, access, retention, storage, protection, and disposition of those assets; and to provide consultative and operational assistance to all divisions and departments concerning their records management, retention, disposition, and secure information management practices.

 CODE OF ETHICS

 Individual, departmental, and institutional decisions should be guided by the following tenets: